A Comprehensive Guide to the H1B Visa: Your Path to a US Career Skip to main content Skip to footer

 File amended Form I–129

-Include new job description if applicable
+Include a new certified LCA and updated job description if applicable.

 Recapturing Time